Bergen Aquarium: Stunning Fish Portraits

 Atlantic Wolffish

 That’s one of the weirdest fish I have seen in the Aquarium of Bergen, and luckily enough, it came pretty close to me.
 The Atlantic Wolffish (Anarhichas lupus) can grow up to 1,5 meters long, and to some, it might look scary.
-It’s also known by other names, like seawolf or even devil fish.
+Other names, such as Seawolf or Devilfish, also refer to it.

 Native to the North Atlantic Ocean, the Wolffish keeps its blood circulating by producing some sort of natural antifreeze.
 It stood in front of me for a couple of seconds, and it was impressive the way it breathed, seemingly heavily.
 I believe its original color is less blue than in the image, but I think the tank’s light contributed to its bluish tint.
 However, since I was unsure about the color, I decided not to edit the white balance.